6 Stoic Quotes to Stop Worrying: Ancient Wisdom for Modern Peace

 5. “If it is not right, do not do it.
 If it is not true, do not say it.” – Marcus Aurelius

 Integrity simplifies life.
-When your actions align with your values, you have fewer reasons to worry.
-Many anxieties stem from guilt or fear of judgment.
-By living honestly and intentionally, you create peace of mind that no one can take from you.
+When your actions align with your values, you have fewer reasons to worry about being “found out” or judged.
+Many anxieties come from guilt, mixed motives, or unresolved conflicts.

 6. “The happiness of your life depends upon the quality of your thoughts.” – Marcus Aurelius